astromechza/AstromechZA.github.io/_posts/2016-09-10-ntp-agent-part-1.md

 down to the microsecond level or lower you probably need something a bit more complex.

-Part 2 of this post will take up the challenge of looking at the core algorithms in NTP for determining the true time.
+Part 2 of this post will take up the challenge of looking at building a more accurate SNTPv4 Client.